Population in Urban Area, now

 An ethnically diverse city

 Toronto is a very ethnically diverse city with a healthy population of immigrants.
 Nearly half the population of Toronto is foreign-born, with 50% of the population identifies as white, while the rest identify as East Indian, South Asian, Black, Southeast Asian, Latin American, West Asian, and Arab.
-Reflecting this diverse population, Toronto has many ethnic neighborhoods where immigrant populations find comfort and familiarity, this includes neighborhoods like Little India, Greektown, Little Italy, Chinatown, Little Portugal, and Little Jamaica.
+Reflecting this diverse population, Toronto has many ethnic neighborhoods where immigrant populations find comfort and familiarity; this includes neighborhoods like Little India, Greektown, Little Italy, Chinatown, Little Portugal, and Little Jamaica.
+Immigration to the city continues to grow and the Greater Toronto Area actually takes in a much higher per capita proportion of immigrants on an annual basis than any major city in the neighboring United States.
+In 2019 alone, the city welcomed 117,000 new immigrants to the city, boosting the overall population by 1.9 per cent.

 25% of the population

 When people think of the glitz and glamor of the movie industry, they rarely think of Toronto.
 However, 25% of Hollywood movies are actually filmed in Toronto, either on set or in the streets.
+The city earned the nickname in the 1970s when its role as a production center for both international and domestic films was solidified.
 The film industry in Toronto employs 28,000 people and brings in about $1.5 billion per year.
 Toronto's draw for movie producers is all in the money.
 The exchange rate between the Canadian loonie and the American dollar means that film companies always save money.
 Canada also makes an effort to appeal to Hollywood studios by offering lucrative tax breaks.
+It ranks as the largest film and television production center in Canada, and is third overall in North America, behind California and New York.